Follow This Old House online:

 Our Review

-Choice Home Warranty is a good option for homeowners who need affordable home warranty coverage without sacrificing HVAC protection.
-The company’s highest coverage tier, the Total Plan, offers up to $3,000 in protection for heating, cooling, and ductwork, similar to what Elite Home Warranty provides for individual AC units.
-At $60 per month, Choice’s coverage is slightly cheaper than many competitors, making it a solid option for homeowners who want to cover the basics without overspending.
+Choice Home Warranty is our final recommendation for homeowners who need affordable home warranty coverage without sacrificing HVAC protection.
+The company’s highest coverage tier, the Total Plan, offers up to $3,000 in protection for heating, cooling, and ductwork for individual air conditioning units.
+At $60–$68 per month, Choice’s coverage is slightly cheaper than many competitors, making it a solid option for homeowners who want to cover basic systems and appliances without overspending.

 However, Choice Home Warranty’s low cost comes with some trade-offs.
-The company doesn’t cover certain items, such as refrigerant, window units, grills, and registers.
+The company doesn’t cover certain items, like refrigerant, window units, and damper motors.
 Plus, you won’t find extra perks like annual HVAC maintenance or higher coverage limits.

 Plan Details and Cost

 Choice Home Warranty only offers two plans, and each one covers a mix of home appliances and systems.
+The company also only charges a $100 service call fee each time you file a claim.
 Note that Choice’s Basic Plan doesn’t cover air conditioning.
 You must purchase its top-tier plans for this coverage.

 Below is a plan and cost overview of Choice’s plans: